Johnny the Homicidal Maniac: Setting

-The series is set in the mid-1990s in an unspecified city.
-Decaying urban streets, shadowed back alleys and filthy convenience stores serve as the series’ backdrop.
+The series is set in the mid-1990s in an unspecified, fictional city.
+Decaying urban streets, shadowed back alleys and filthy convenience stores serve as the series' backdrop.
 Crumbling and covered with litter and graffiti, everything is in a state of bleak decay, overlit by the neon signs of trashy consumer capitalism.

 Johnny lives in a decrepit, single-story house with the street address 777.
 The house has an extensive labyrinth of tunnels underneath.
 Johnny uses the subterranean rooms as dungeons and torture chambers, as well as a storage place for corpses, though he also buries the remains of his victims.
 The tunnels also provide him with a network to various locations, such as his neighbor Squee's residence.
-Johnny perceives the layout of the house as constantly changing, though he does not state if this shifting is the result of the supernatural forces at work within the house or his own psychosis.
+Johnny perceives the layout of the house as constantly changing, though he does not state if this shifting is the result of the supernatural forces at work within the house or his own psychosis, though in a later issue, when two of his prisoners escape, it is revealed that the house is, in fact, a supernatural entity that does not obey the laws of physics.
 Johnny states that he found the house and moved in some time ago.
 He also constructed an unidentified flying object landing pad on the roof.
 Throughout the series, there is no case where the authorities or the police are looking for Johnny, and they seem unaware of his existence.

 A later part of the story takes place in the afterlife.
 After accidentally shooting himself, Johnny journeys first to Heaven and then to Hell, and both turn out to have more in common with Earth than he expected.